remirror/remirror/support/api/remirror__core-extensions.api.md

 import { ExtensionManagerMarkTypeParams } from '@remirror/core';
 import { ExtensionManagerNodeTypeParams } from '@remirror/core';
 import { ExtensionManagerParams } from '@remirror/core-types';
+import { ExtensionManagerParams as ExtensionManagerParams_2 } from '@remirror/core';
 import { ExtensionParams } from '@remirror/core';
 import { ExtensionTagParams } from '@remirror/core-types';
 import { GapCursor } from 'prosemirror-gapcursor';